-Here we provide more information about the sliding-scale errordetection protocol applied for Figs. 3, 5 and 6.
-Typically, error detection refers to discarding (or postselecting) measurements in which any stabilizer errors occurred.
-In the context of an algorithm, however, discarding the result of an entire algorithm if just one physical qubit error occurred may be too wasteful and we may want to only discard measurements in which many physical qubits fail and the probability of algorithm success is greatly reduced.
-For this reason, for the algorithms here, we explore error detection on a sliding scale, for which we can set a desired 'confidence threshold' such that, on the basis of the syndrome outcomes, we determine whether to accept a given measurement.
+Here we provide additional information about the sliding-scale error detection protocol applied for Figs. 3,5,6.
+Typically, error detection refers to discarding (or postselecting) measurements where any stabilizer errors occured.
+In the context of an algorithm, however, discarding the result of an entire algorithm if just one physical qubit error occurred may be too wasteful, and one may want to only discard measurements where many physical qubits fail and the probability of algorithm success is greatly reduced.
+For this reason, for the algorithms here we explore error detection on a sliding-scale, where one can set a desired "confidence threshold", where based on the syndrome outcomes one determines whether to accept a given measurement.
 Sliding this confidence threshold enables a continuous trade-off (in data analysis) between the fidelity of the algorithm and the acceptance probability.
-When sliding-scale error detection is applied, in all applicable cases, we also apply error correction to return to the codespace.
+When sliding-scale error detection is applied, in all applicable cases we also apply error correction to return to the codespace.

-We apply such a sliding-scale error detection for the colour-code logical GHZ fidelity measurements in Fig. 3d.
+We apply such a sliding-scale error detection for the colorcode logical GHZ fidelity measurements in Fig. 3d.
 One possible method would be to discard measurements based on the number of detected stabilizer errors.
-However, this is suboptimal, both because on the colour code a single physical qubit error can result from anywhere between 1 and 3 stabilizer errors and also because errors deterministically propagate between codes during the transversal CNOT gates, such that a single physical error on one code can lead to detected errors on all codes, but which are still all correctable errors.
-As such, we perform the sliding-scale error detection using the correlated decoding technique and set the confidence threshold as a threshold weight of the overall correction weight on the decoding hypergraph.
-For example, in the colour code GHZ experiment, a stabilizer error on all four logical qubits that is just consistent with a single physical qubit error that propagated to all four logical qubits is in fact a low-weight (or high-probability) error, as it corresponds to just a single physical qubit error.
-If the weight of hypergraph correction (inversely related to the log of the probability that a given error mechanism would have occurred leading to the observed syndrome outcome) is below the cut-off threshold weight. then the measurement is accepted; otherwise, it is rejected.
-For each threshold, we then calculate the average algorithm result (y axis of Fig. 3d), as well as the fraction of accepted data (x axis of Fig. 3d).
+However, this is suboptimal, both because on the color code a single physical qubit error can result from anywhere between 1 and 3 stabilizer errors, and also because errors deterministically propagate between codes during the transversal CNOT gates, such that a single physical error on one code can lead to detected errors on all codes, but which are still all correctable errors.
+As such, we perform the sliding-scale error detection utilizing the correlated decoding technique, and set the confidence threshold as a threshold weight of the overall correction weight on the decoding hypergraph.
+For example, in the color code GHZ experiment, a stabilizer error on all 4 logical qubits which is just consistent with a single physical qubit error that propagated to all 4 logical qubits, is in fact a low-weight (or, highprobability) error as it corresponds to just a single physical qubit error.
+If the weight of hypergraph correction (inversely related to log of the probability that a given error mechanism would have occurred leading to the observed syndrome outcome) is below the cut-off threshold weight, then the measurement is accepted; otherwise, it is rejected.
+For each threshold we then calculate the average algorithm result (y-axis of Fig. 3d), as well as the fraction of accepted data (x-axis of